AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-file-management.md

 1. Access the file in **Assets UI**.
 1. Select the file for which you want to view the version history.
 1. In the left rail, select **Version History** and select a version.
-1. You can also see the thumbnails of the different versions under Version History.
+1. You can also view the thumbnails of the different versions under Version History.

     ![](images/media-version-history-icon.png){width="800" align="center"}